 Match Your Teaching Skills and Experience to the School’s Needs

 Start filling up your new teacher resume by matching your relevant experience, skills, and personality traits with those advertised by the school.
 If you are stuck, start by answering your employer’s questions:

-- What can this entry-level teacher do to create a productive and nurturing school community?
+- What can this entry-level teacher do to create a productive, nurturing school community?

 - What can this beginning teacher do to increase our standardized test scores?

-- What sorts of teaching methods and classroom management strategies can this new teacher bring to our classrooms?
+- What teaching methods and classroom management strategies can this new teacher bring to our classrooms?

 - What types of extra-curricular activities can this entry-level teacher volunteer for?

-- Once you look more closely at the requirements, you will start to find more matches to your own capabilities.
+- You will find more matches to your capabilities once you look more closely at the requirements.
 Draw upon any jobs, volunteer work, or educational endeavors in which you contributed to productivity, nurtured and motivated others, or contributed to performance improvements.